Neotys-Labs/Script-Converter/README.md

 # Script Converter

-The Script Converter makes it possible to convert LoadRunner Scripts into a NeoLoad project.
+The Script Converter is a command line tool that converts LoadRunner Scripts into a NeoLoad project.

-The Script Converter can be run as a command line tool.

-Warning: The Script Converter is currently in beta version.
-No official support is provided for the tool.
-It also might involve in the future and we would really appreciate your feedback on the product.
+Warning: As the Script Converter is currently a preview version, no official support is provided for the tool.
+We would really appreciate your feedback on the product.
 Feel free to contact us at [Neotys support](https://www.neotys.com/support/contact.html).

 ## Installation